dougbtv/astricon2015/app/presentation.md

 .right-column[
   etcd is a discovery service.

-  - A distributed key-value pair database with a REST API
+  - Distributed key-value pair database

+  - Accessed via REST API

-  - Used by CoreOS itself for `fleet` a way to manage your "fleet" of CoreOS machines and the services that run on them.
+  - Used by CoreOS for `fleet`

   - A way to dynamically store configurations, like the simplest one: "Hey I'm a service and I live here!"
 ]